MS Nordkapp current position

 MS Nordkapp Wiki

 Nordkapp cruise ship was christened on March 23, 1996, and named after the North Cape (cape on Mageroya Island) in Northern Norway.
-North Cape (71°N) is the northernmost point of mainland Europe and has attracted explorers since 1553 when named by Richard Chancellor.
-Godmother of the Nordkapp ship is Norway's Queen Sonja.
+North Cape (71-degree North) is the northernmost point of mainland Europe and has attracted explorers since 1553 when named by Richard Chancellor.
+The godmother of the Nordkapp ship is Norway's Queen Sonja.
 The vessel was built as part of a class series created in the 1990s.
 Nordkapp's onboard experience is marked by varied themes of coastal culture.
 The ship is just like a floating art gallery (including artworks by the famous Norwegian artist Karl Erik Harr).